Patroni configuration is stored in the DCS (Distributed Configuration Store). There are 3 types of configuration:

-For the parameters below, PostgreSQL does not require equal values among the master and all the replicas.
-However, considering the possibility of a replica to become the master at any time, it doesn’t really make sense to set them differently; therefore, Patroni restricts setting their values to the Dynamic configuration
+For the parameters below, PostgreSQL does not require equal values among the primary and all the replicas.
+However, considering the possibility of a replica to become the primary at any time, it doesn’t really make sense to set them differently; therefore, Patroni restricts setting their values to the Dynamic configuration

 - max_wal_senders: 5

 - wal_keep_segments: 8

 These parameters are validated to ensure they are sane, or meet a minimum value.

 There are some other Postgres parameters controlled by Patroni:

 To be on the safe side parameters from the above lists are not written into

 postgresql.conf, but passed as a list of arguments to the

 pg_ctl start which gives them the highest precedence, even above ALTER SYSTEM